Ellerhold/fs2es-indexer/README.md

 # Continously
 fs2es-indexer daemon

-# Deletes all documents in the elasticserch index
+# Deletes all documents in the elasticsearch index
 fs2es-indexer clear

 # Displays some help texts